If you’re shopping for a personal budget software application for your desktop, YNAB or “You Need A Budget”, is something to strongly consider.

 - The claim that the average YNAB user pays off $500 in debt and saves $235 in the first 31 days of use.

-- YNAB.com, the comprehensive web site dedicated to the product, is chockful of information including tutorials, user forums and online community, free coaching classes (via webinars), a Quick Start Guide, a User Manual, a blog, an e-course, you name it.
+- YNAB.com, the comprehensive web site dedicated to the product, is chockful of information including online video tutorials, an online community, webinars, free live coaching classes, a Quick Start Guide, a User Manual, a blog, an e-course, you name it.
 They’ve also got support via email.

 YNAB doesn’t come across to me like another Quicken or Microsoft Money because it goes beyond being a money management tool.
 It also strongly promotes a methodology for true saving.
-They even have a book called “The YNAB Way” which explains the methodology in more detail.
+Their book called “You Need A Budget” explains the methodology in more detail.

-If you want to continue checking out other software packages, check out our list of personal financial software.
+If you want to continue checking out other software packages, check out our list of budgeting tools and personal financial software.

 have you ever heard of mint.com? its free. and does a way better job than this software that costs money. i thought we were trying to save.